ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Our objective is to explore different approaches using low-resolution images to evaluate their effectiveness in predicting coordinates, regions, and countries.
 For this purpose, we require all three pieces of information for each image, enabling us to train models for accurate predictions.
 Throughout the process, we encountered various challenges.
 Reverse geocoding allowed us to derive country information from coordinates, but the `pycountry` module did not always provide comprehensive location data.
 For example, Kosovo is not officially recognized by `pycountry`, necessitating its manual addition to our country list.
 This adjustment was crucial since Geoguessr included information about Kosovo, which was not covered by the `reverse_geocoder` and `pycountry` modules.

 We also faced difficulties mapping the correct country to the provided data when names were derived from Multiplayer mode.
-To address this, we implemented fuzzy matching to find the best match for each image based on the given data from the JSON files, ensuring accurate country assignment.
+To address this, we implemented fuzzy matching to find the best match for sample based on the given data from the JSON files, ensuring accurate country assignment.

 To enhance the efficiency of processing our large dataset, we employed multiple workers to handle the data concurrently.
 This approach significantly improved the processing speed by batching the dataset and utilizing parallel processing.